SailingSteve/weconnect-server/README.md

 stevepodell@Steves-MacBook-Air weconnect-server %
 ```

-If your computer did not have Node installed with Homebrew, you will have to research how to upgrade your installation of Node.
+If Node was installed on your computer by some method other than Homebrew, you will have to research how to upgrade your installation of Node.

 If Node was installed with Homebrew or you have never installed Node, continue...